 The responses to these migration and post-migration crises are a result of citizen engagement at local, regional, national and international level.
 This engagement is all the more necessary given the need to improve exchanges and the way in which people live together, while at the same time confronting prejudice, preventing a backlash against migrants and taking account of a changing society.
 To this end, the Conference of INGOs has a dialogue tool designed to strengthen social cohesion and diversity management, both of which are based on human rights.

-In order to strengthen the case it makes for the adoption of the measures that need to be taken to deal with the migration and post-migration crises, the Conference of INGOs has a duty support the work of NGOs and be even more receptive to their concerns.
+Migration task force - In order to strengthen the case it makes for the adoption of the measures that need to be taken to deal with the migration and post-migration crises, the Conference of INGOs has a duty support the work of NGOs and be even more receptive to their concerns.
 To this end, the Standing Committee of the Conference of INGOs has set up a migration task force, whose objective is to provide input for the work of all the Conference bodies, particularly by analysing the information gathered by INGOs.
 This monitoring work will help ensure that the concerns of NGOs working with migrants are incorporated into all the Conference’s activities.

 Photo: Eleonas Refugee Camp, Athens © Council of Europe - Sandro Weltin